Label Hierarchy Transition: Delving into Class Hierarchies to Enhance Deep Classifiers: Related Work

-Label embedding aims to encode the correlation information among classes into the traditional one-hot labels, which has been widely explored in multi-class classification \cite{szegedy2016rethinking, chorowski2016towards, muller2019does, guo2021label}.
-In hierarchical classification, Bertinetto \etal \cite{bertinetto2020making} proposed a soft-label-based method to soften the one-hot labels according to the metric defined by the label tree.
-Dhall \etal \cite{dhall2020hierarchical} employed entailment cones to learn order preserving embedding, which can be embedded in both Euclidean and hyperbolic geometry enforces transitivity among class hierarchies.
-Although label embedding is a potential strategy to capture the correlation across class hierarchies, in this paper, we attempt to develop a unified deep classification framework for hierarchical classification.
+Label embedding aims to encode the correlation information among classes into the traditional one-hot labels, which has been widely explored in multi-class classification \cite{szegedy2016rethinking,chorowski2016towards,muller2019does,guo2021label}.
+For example, Label Smoothing presented in \cite{szegedy2016rethinking,muller2019does} softens the one-hot label by assigning a slightly lower probability to the target class and distributes the remaining probability evenly across the non-target classes.
+In hierarchical classification, label embedding techniques typically map one-hot labels to vectors, where the relative positions of these vectors encode the structural information embedded in the class hierarchy.
+Specifically, Bertinetto et al. \cite{bertinetto2020making} proposed Soft Labels, an embedding-based method that softens one-hot labels using a metric derived from the lowest common ancestor (LCA) height within a given label tree.
+Dhall et al. \cite{dhall2020hierarchical} employed entailment cones to learn order-preserving label embeddings and subsequently integrated them with image embeddings for hierarchical classification by using the transitivity of the embeddings across levels in the hierarchy.
+Although label embedding is a potential strategy to capture the correlation across class hierarchies, in this paper, we attempt to develop a unified deep classification framework for explicitly encoding correlation of hierarchical classification.